 All you carry is a small day pack with your personal gear, drink and lunch.
 We do the rest

-Our guides are very experienced, friendly walkers and bikers who love to share their knowledge of New Zealand’s flora and fauna and local history.
-They all hold current first aid certificates, passenger driving licences and are the very best people to ensure your experience will be one to remember.
+The guides are very experienced, friendly walkers and bikers who love to share their knowledge of New Zealand’s flora and fauna and local history.
+They all hold current first aid certificates and are the very best people to ensure your experience will be one to remember.